v8/v8.dev/src/features/iterator-helpers.md

 tweet: ''
 ---

 *Iterator helpers* are a collection of new methods on Iterator prototype that help in general use of iterators.
-Since these helper methods are on the iterator prototype, any object that has Iterator.prototype on its prototype chain (e.g. array iterators) will get the methods.
+Since these helper methods are on the iterator prototype, any object that has `Iterator.prototype` on its prototype chain (e.g. array iterators) will get the methods.
 In the following subsections, we explain iterator helpers.
 All the provided examples are working in a blog archive page that includes list of blog posts, illustrating how iterator helpers are helpful for finding and manupulating posts.
+You can try them on [V8 blog page](https://v8.dev/blog)!

 ## .map(mapperFn)